 Many of you have asked questions about how teachers will assign grades in the wake of school closures.
+Understandably, parents of graduating seniors are particularly concerned.
 GCS is using the State Board of Education Guidance for Remote Learning, Evaluation of Student Progress and Graduating Seniors.
-We will continue to share updates as new information is received from the North Carolina Department of Public Instruction.
+We will continue to provide updates from the North Carolina Department of Public Instruction as they are received.

-Here's what you need to know about grading this spring as a high school parent:
+Here's what you need to know about grading this spring as a parent of a senior: